Aron Selig Katz was born April 30, 1882 in Sokal, the son of Herz Wolf Katz and Sara Cheine Gruber.

 In Rudki, Aron owned a furniture store.

 Aron and Golda's son Herz Wolf was born on December 31st, 1906, in Rudki.
-He was named after his grandfather Herz Wolf Katz.
-After coming to America, he would change his name to Henry William Katz (H.W.
-Katz).
+He was named after his grandfather, Herz Wolf Katz.
+(He would later change his name in the USA to Henry William Katz - H.W.
+Katz.)

-Two years later, another son, Michel, was born in July 1908.
+A second son, Michel, was born two years later in July 1908.

 In 1910, another child, Hersch, was born.
 Aside from his birth record, nothing else is known about him.
-It must be assumed that he died as an infant, sometimes before 1914.
+It is assumed that he died as an infant, sometimes before 1914.

 Hersh Katz birth record